apache/incubator-heron/website/content/docs/contributors/custom-scheduler.md

     biz.acme.topologies.MyTopology
 ```

-The implementation for each of the interface listed above must be on Heron's
+The implementation for each of the interfaces listed above must be on Heron's
 [classpath](https://docs.oracle.com/javase/tutorial/essential/environment/paths.html).